 The investment required to accomplish this move must have taxed E.D.’s financial resources in the short term at least, since the financial return resulting from their enhanced production capacity would of course take some time to accrue.
 In the meantime, they had to service the debt which the upgrades had imposed upon them.
 It would seem that E.D.’s R&D programs suffered to a degree from this situation, since after settling into their new premises E.D. stood pat for the next two years, introducing no new models but rather re-evaluating and making minor modifications to their existing designs and production programs while maintaining their sales performance with their loyal customer base.

 At this stage the company was clearly relying on the fact that its model engine range was by now very well established both at home and abroad, allowing quite high production figures to be maintained as confirmed by a review of monthly batch numbers from this period.
 In fact, there’s little doubt that E.D. was Britain’s largest-volume producer of model engines at this time.
-In that respect, the only other manufacturer which could possibly have challenged E.D. was Davies-Charlton Ltd. in the Isle of Man and International Model Aircraft (FROG) in nearby Merton.
+In that respect, the only other British manufacturers which could possibly have challenged E.D. were Davies-Charlton Ltd. in the Isle of Man and International Model Aircraft (FROG) in nearby Merton.